-For people who have AFib with RVR, it’s vital to seek medical treatment immediately to slow the rhythm down and prevent the possibility of severe complications.
+For people who have AFib with RVR, it is vital to seek medical treatment immediately to slow the rhythm and prevent the possibility of severe complications.

-Differences Between Controlled AFib Versus AFib With RVR
+Differences Between Controlled AFib vs. AFib With RVR

 Controlled AFib is different from AFib with RVR because of the differences in heart rate.
 Individuals with controlled AFib have heart rates that range from 60 to 100 beats per minute.